 Grandmother had what the family called “the vapors.”
 Back then, having the vapors were at the very least described as having spells of light-headedness, flushing, or fainting, to the opposite end of the spectrum of hysteria, mania, or depression.
 It could involve mood swings and loss of mental focus.
 Having had her last child at the age of forty-seven in 1937, for Grandmother, the vapors may have been menopause.
 She would have turned fifty in 1940.

-During the period of Grandmother’s vapors, she was sometimes bedridden and a woman came in every day to take care of the family.
+During the period of Grandmother’s vapors, she was sometimes bedridden, so the Farrar’s hired a woman, her name long-forgotten, to come in every day to take care of the family.
 That year when Thanksgiving neared, the family didn’t have money for a turkey and all the fixings.

 Grandmother said, “I don’t know what we’re going to do, we don’t have money for a turkey.
 We’ll just have chicken.”

-The woman said, “Oh, no, Miss Mae, don’t worry about that.
+The hired caregiver said, “Oh, Miss Mae, don’t worry about that.
 I’m going to take care of Thanksgiving.”

 In the center of the table was a great big possum on a platter.
 The possum had an apple in its mouth and was surrounded with potatoes cut to look like flowers, with English peas scattered among the potatoes.
 Everyone sat and stared at that beautiful display and that possum.
 But just for a moment, before the room filled with laughter.